thaddavis/hthaogcrj-practice/READMEs/pt_9.md

 --set-secrets “AI_NEWS_RECIPIENTS=projects/${{ env.PROJECT_NUMBER }}/secrets/AI_NEWS_RECIPIENTS:latest” \

-gcloud run jobs execute job-1 --region us-east1
+gcloud run jobs execute first-job-ever --region us-east1

-So that’s all folks.
+And that’s all folks.
 We now have a team of A.I.
 News Reporters synthesizing information for us across a number of sources.

 In conclusion, this entire video can be summed up in 3 words: Welcome to PRODUCTION!

-STRATEGY - Record each part as a separate Camtasia project…

-Then combine them in Premier